edamontology/edam-browser/README.md

 Run `python start_edam_stand_alone_browser.py`

-It starts a web server allowing you to browse edam on [localhost:20080](http://0.0.0.0:20080).
+It starts a web server allowing you to browse EDAM on [localhost:20080](http://0.0.0.0:20080).

 ### ... with a custom ontology

-EDAM Browser can render ontology described in json following the [schema](ontology.schema.json), see [here](https://github.com/IFB-ElixirFr/edam-browser/blob/master/paper.md#criteria-6) for more information on how to load a custom ontology.
+EDAM Browser can render ontology described in JSON following the [schema](ontology.schema.json); see [here](https://github.com/edamontology/edam-browser/blob/main/paper.md#criteria-6) for more information on how to load a custom ontology.

-## Third party integration
+## Third-party integration

 ### Demo

-A demo showing you how to add the tree visualization and how you can interact with the it programmatically is available at https://ifb-elixirfr.github.io/edam-browser/demo.html
+A demo showing you how to add the tree visualization and how you can interact with the it programmatically is available at https://edamontology.github.io/edam-browser/demo.html

 ### Dependencies